1Password/op-js/README.md

 ### Validating the CLI

 Since this package depends on the 1Password CLI it's up to the user to install it, and the types may depend on a specific version.
+The minimum supported CLI version is 2.6.2.
 There is a function that your application can call to validate that the user has the CLI installed at a specific version:

 ```js
 import { validateCli } from "@1password/op-js";